G00435965/fpga-vga-veriloggKM/index.md

     <td style="padding-left:20px; font-size:20px;">
 Synthesis is the step where Vivado converts my Verilog code into real FPGA hardware components.
 During this stage, the tool maps my design into resources used in 7-Series devices such as LUTs, flip-flops, CLBs, multiplexers, and carry chains.
 The synthesised schematic in Vivado shows how modules like the VGA timing generator and colour-stripe module are implemented using these hardware blocks.
 This process checks that the design can be built correctly using the FPGA’s logic before moving on to physical placement.
 [2]
  <a href="https://vlegalwaymayo.atu.ie/pluginfile.php/1619154/mod_resource/content/1/11_7-Series%20Architecture%20Overview.pdf">Lecture Notes pages 9-17 </a>

+ The simulation shows that my VGA timing and colours behave correctly, so the design is ready for synthesis and hardware testing.

   </tr>